ser94mor/CloudTieringFS/README.md

 # cloudtiering :: Policy-Driven Multi-Tier File System
-The daemon and the shared library that together enable support of tiering between a POSIX-compliant file system (local or distributed) and a cloud object storage at the file level while maintaining POSIX semantics.
+The daemon and the shared library that together enable support of tiering between a POSIX-compliant file system (local or distributed) and a cloud object storage at the file level while maintaining the POSIX semantics.